I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Tanya Lloyd Kyi, illustrated by Colleen Larmour

 The charming, brightly illustrated story of a fully sustainable city and its denizens, with a uniquely positive environmental message.
 Published by Kids Can Press, 2022.
+Designed by Andrew Dupuis.

 “… this city will garner return visits from green-keen readers.” —Kirkus Reviews